 - Appropriate clothing must be worn while in the game room.
-Shirts, pants, and shoes are required. - No food or drink may be set on the pool tables or ping pong table. - No sitting on the pool tables, the ping pong table, or the game console tables. - No yelling or other loud noises. - No derogatory, discriminatory, or excessive language may be used. - Misuse or abuse of equipment will result in the loss of privileges or possibly fines. - Video game console memory is wiped on a monthly basis but may be wiped sooner if staff deems it necessary.
+Shirts, pants, and shoes are required. - No food or drink may be set on any gaming surfaces, including the pool tables, ping pong table, air hockey table, shuffleboard table, and/or foosball table. - No sitting on gaming furniture, including the pool tables, the ping pong table, air hockey table, shuffleboard table, and/or the game console tables. - No yelling or other loud noises. - No derogatory, discriminatory, or excessive language may be used. - Misuse or abuse of equipment will result in the loss of privileges or possibly fines. - Video game console memory is wiped on a monthly basis but may be wiped sooner if staff deem it necessary.